s-sohani/knowledge/Kuber/Objects/4-StateFullSet.md

     - MX records are essential for email delivery, as they tell other mail servers where to route emails destined for a specific domain.

 Other lesser-known types of DNS records also exist.
 One of them is the SRV record.
+SRV records are used to point to hostnames and ports of servers providing a specific service.